 Black Lives Matter (BLM) is an international activist movement, originating in the African-American community, that campaigns against violence toward black people.
 This private Facebook Group for BLM 804 is designed to promote BLM events in the Richmond Metropolitan area.

-Coming to the Table provides leadership, resources, and a supportive environment for all who wish to acknowledge and heal wounds from racism that is rooted in the United States’ history of slavery.
-The Richmond Chapter is one of the most active in the country.
+Coming Together Virginia provides leadership, resources, and a supportive environment for all who wish to acknowledge and heal wounds from racism that is rooted in the United States’ history of slavery.
+Affiliated with Coming to the Table, the Richmond chapter is one of the most active in the country.

 The vision of the National Association for the Advancement of Colored People is to ensure a society in which all individuals have equal rights without discrimination based on race.

 The Poor People’s Campaign: A National Call for Moral Revival is uniting people across Virginia to challenge the evils of systemic racism, poverty, the war economy, ecological devastation and the nation’s distorted morality of religious nationalism.

 RISC is an organization made up of congregations from throughout Richmond, Henrico, and Chesterfield.
 Founded in 2002, we use the power of large numbers of organized people to solve critical community problems.
 We are not a direct service provider, rather we are a grassroots, direct action, multi-issue organization.